The Brexit transition period ended at 11pm on 31 December 2020. Since then, the Dublin Regulations no longer apply in the UK.

 If there is there is “no reasonable prospect of removal within a reasonable timescale” then the Home Office should go on to consider the full asylum claim.

-They have a 6 month “long stop” deadline – this means that agreement by a third country to accept a person’s return must be obtained no later than 6 months from the date the person claimed asylum.
+The guidance refers to a 6 month “long stop” deadline – this means that agreement by a third country to accept a person’s return must be obtained no later than 6 months from the date the person claimed asylum.
 If this doesn’t happen, the Home Office should consider your asylum claim in full.
+The immigration rules do not mention this deadline – it is in the guidance only.

 The guidelines refer, however, to the possibility of extending the time-scale beyond six months: